Bjelovar: Second World War

+Socialist period

-With the end of the war and the arrival of the new socialist government, tendencies towards the modernization of the state and the restoration of the failing industry and communal infrastructure were evident from the very beginning.
+With the end of the war, Bjelovar became part of the Socialist Yugoslavia, with tendencies towards the modernization and further industrialization of the city.
 Housing construction intensified, mainly in the northern part of the city, as well as to the south.
 In 1960, a new post office was built on the site of the old post office building.
 In 1955, the Koestlin plant moved from the city core to the industrial zone south of the railway.
-In addition to Koestlin and the already existing factories of Tomo Vinković, Česma, Tehnogradnja and Elektrometal, new plants were built in the area from the 1960s, while the United Paromlin (later renamed 5 .maj), stayed in its historical location by the old mill, where it was reorganized and built upon.
+In addition to Koestlin and the already existing factories of Tomo Vinković (tractors), Česma (wood industry), Tehnogradnja (construction) and Elektrometal, new plants were built in the area from the 1960s, while the United Paromlin (later renamed 5 .maj), stayed in its historical location by the old mill, where it was reorganized and built upon.

 In addition to demographic and economic growth, the aforementioned built infrastructure contributed to the strengthening of all functions, which turned Bjelovar into one of the most important centres of northwestern Croatia.
-One such industry, Drvna industrija Česma, became the namesake of the volunteer fire department DVD "Česma", founded on 23 April 1960.
+One such industry, Drvna industrija Česma ('Česma Wood Industry'), became the namesake of the volunteer fire department DVD "Česma", founded on 23 April 1960.
 Another such industry, Sirela, became the namesake of the DVD "Sirela", founded on 5 October 1968.